livekit/client-sdk-js/README.md

 | Edge (Chromium) | Windows, macOS        |           |

 We aim to support a broad range of browser versions by transpiling the library code with babel.
+You can have a look at the `"browerslist"` section of `package.json` for more details.

 > Note that the library requires some specific browser APIs to be present.
 > You can check general compatibility with the helper function `isBrowserSupported()`.